 Usually, magnesium supplements are safe, but they could sometimes interfere with some medication, so seek your doctor’s advice before adding them to your routine.

-Some food rich in magnesium includes the following
+Some foods rich in magnesium include the following

 #6.
 Lavender oil